 The most challenging change, however, came in 1995 when Brother Booker became significantly impaired by a series of small strokes, compounded by the effects of diabetes.

-In September, 1995, he was relieved as director of the House of Peace and made director emeritus.
-His duties were assumed by his brother Capuchins, Fathers Matthew Gottshalk and Al Veik.
+In September 1995, he was relieved as director of the House of Peace and made director emeritus.
+His duties were assumed by Br.
+Al Veik and a fellow friar.
 On Monday, October 23, 1995, Booker moved to St. Fidelis Capuchin Community in Appleton, Wisconsin.
-In June, 1997, Charles Holton assumed the duties of executive director.
-He led the ministry ably until he retired in December, 2000.
+In June 1997, Charles Holton assumed the duties of executive director.
+He led the ministry ably until he retired in December 2000.
 In that same month, Brother Booker died, bringing to a close the long first chapter in the history of the House of Peace and bringing into greater saliency the question of how the House of Peace will continue his ministry at a time and in a neighborhood in which human subsistence and spiritual needs are in many ways more demanding than in 1968.

 St Ben’s Community Meal

 The roots of St Ben’s Community Meal are found in the hearts of Michael and Nettie Cullen.
 In 1966, inspired by the philosophy of Dorothy Day and the Catholic Worker Movement, this Irish immigrant couple founded Casa Maria House, located about a mile from St Benedict the Moor Parish.
-Casa Maria's purpose was to promote the practice of direct and personal sharing with the poor by receiving guests in their kitchen for a meal.
+Casa Maria's purpose was to promote the practice of direct and personal sharing with people experiencing poverty by receiving guests in their kitchen for a meal.